CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-Disconnected.md

    ![](images/ex4t4-6.png "Confirm")

-1. Now, you have successfuly restored the sample database from an existing cluster to you Azure Arc-enabled SQL MI.
+1. Now, you have successfully restored the sample database from an existing backup file to your Azure Arc-enabled SQL MI.

 ## Task 6: View SQL MI resource and SQL Mi logs in Azure portal.

 Now that we have the database created, let us export some metrics, usages, and logs to the system.

-> Note: Please note that you can upload these logs from the other machine also where you have connected to Azure. this is only supported in Disconnected mode and you can use the resources without even connecting to Azure portal.
+> Note: Please note that you can upload these logs from the other machine also where you have connected to Azure. this is only supported in Disconnected mode, and you can use the resources without even connecting to Azure portal.

 1. Navigate back to the command prompt window.